-Waitress is opening up on Broadway again!
-Sara Bareilles will reprise the role of Jenna in Waitress at the Barrymore Theatre.
+Waitress is opening up on Broadway again at the Barrymore Theatre!
 Waitress tickets are available on New York Theatre Guide now.

 Based on the 2007 film of the same name, distributed by Fox Searchlight Pictures, the Waitress musical had its world premiere in 2015, officially opening at the American Repertory Theater in Cambridge, Massachusetts, on August 19, and upon receiving wide praise and acclaim, a Broadway transfer was secured for the following spring.
 The musical officially opened at New York’s Brooks Atkinson Theatre on April 24, 2016, following previews from March 25.

 One of the dominant themes in Waitress is female empowerment and the production aptly made Broadway history upon opening by becoming the first ever Broadway musical to have four women in the four top creative team spots, with a book by Jessie Nelson, choreography by Lorin Latarro, direction by Tony Award-winner Diane Paulus and a score by Tony and Grammy Award-nominated singer-songwriter Sara Bareilles.

 Bareilles, who had previously received Grammy nominations for Love Song and her album The Blessed Unrest, among others, also released her own studio recording in 2015 entitled What’s Inside: Songs from Waitress.
 Her involvement with the production – her first professional foray into the world of musical theatre – received a great deal of media attention, which was only heightened when the singer made her Broadway debut in the musical herself, taking over the lead role of Jenna from original cast member Tony winner Jessie Mueller on March 31, 2017.
 Packed houses celebrated Bareilles for the entirety of the limited engagement through to June 11, 2017.